 Tay Yan Ling is one of the most amazing architects in the world.
-She was blessed with a very unique condition called grapheme-color synaesthesia that causes her to regard numbers as colors.
-Her condition is the main reason why her art pieces are so colorful that they give a completely new meaning to using colors in art.
+She was blessed with a very unique condition called grapheme-colour synaesthesia that causes her to regard numbers as colours.
+Her condition is the main reason why her art pieces are so colourful that they give a completely new meaning to using colours in art.

-Her main goal is to produce art pieces that make people feel optimistic, good and even overwhelmed as she strongly believes that it's possible to express your inner feelings with colors.
+Her main goal is to produce art pieces that make people feel optimistic, good and even overwhelmed as she strongly believes that it's possible to express your inner feelings with colours.

 According to Ling, there's a deep connection between architecture and art and because of that, most of her art pieces are inspired by beautiful places she has visited with her husband.
 To her, art is a way of expressing her own interpretation of the real world and how she perceives it.

 It's also a way to experience the freedom of creativity without any limitations and boundaries.
 Art is a state of mind where she can be totally free to do whatever comes to her mind while still being creative.
 While architecture is all about expressing her creativity in 3D, art is exactly the same only in 2D.

 An architect by accident and artist by her own choosing, Juliana Chan is a person that has always been drawn to drawing.
 Later on, she was attracted to graphic design but when her attempt to get a scholarship failed, she turned to the closest alternative - architecture.